New insights for the multivariate square-root lasso: Glioblastoma Multiforme Application

-Amongst the methods which could be used in practice, \texttt{MSR-CV} substantially outperformed both versions of \texttt{PLS} in terms of weighted prediction error when $g = 500$.
-When $g = 1000$, \texttt{MSR-CV} performed only similarly to \texttt{PLS}.
-Both best-case methods performed slightly better than \texttt{MSR-CV}, with the more computationally intensive method of \citet{rothman2010sparse}, \texttt{MRCE-ap}, slightly outperforming \texttt{MSR-CV} with best-case tuning in the higher-dimensional settings.
-In terms of nuclear norm prediction error, \texttt{MSR-CV} outperformed both versions of \texttt{PLS} in every setting, and perform almost identically to the best-case version of \texttt{MRCE-ap} in most settings.
+Among the methods which could be used in practice, \texttt{MSR-CV} substantially outperformed both versions of \texttt{PLS} in terms of weighted prediction error when $p = 500$.
+When $p = 1000$, \texttt{MSR-CV} performed only similarly to \texttt{PLS}.
+Both best-case methods performed slightly better than \texttt{MSR-CV}, with the more computationally intensive method of \citet{rothman2010sparse}, \texttt{MRCE-Approx}, slightly outperforming \eqref{eqMSRL} with best-case tuning in the higher-dimensional settings.
+In terms of nuclear norm prediction error, \texttt{MSR-CV} outperformed both versions of \texttt{PLS} in every setting, and performed almost identically to the best-case version of \texttt{MRCE-Approx} in most settings.